Best Prime Day 2020 Alexa deals: Show 5, Echo Auto and Echo Dot for Kids see big discounts

-Amazon Prime Day is quickly approaching, and this year you'll have a 48-hour window to take advantage of these deals on Oct.
+Get ready, shoppers.
+Amazon Prime Day kicks off in just three days!
+For this year's Prime Day, you'll have a 48-hour window to take advantage of deep discounts on Oct.
 13 and 14.
-Amazon has already begun a series of Prime Day countdown deals, and competitors like Best Buy, Walmart and Target have confirmed discounts during the same window of time, but we can expect the best price cuts to happen on the days themselves.
+Amazon has already come out with a series of Prime Day countdown deals, and rivals like Best Buy, Walmart and Target have announced price cuts during the same window of time.
+But the best deals to be had will arrive on the official days themselves.
 Amazon has already announced some killer deals for Prime Day itself, like a $19 Echo Dot and a $65 Echo Show 8, but a few devices are already seeing their biggest discounts ever.
-We'll keep this story updated with the latest deals.
+We'll keep updating this story as more deals become available.

 Best smart speaker and display Prime Day deals so far